KumoCorp/kumomta/docs/userguide/general/report.md

-# How to Report Bugs or Get Help
+# How to Report Bugs

 This section described the process for submitting a bug report and how to get assistance.